tl-its-umich-edu/StudentDashboard/README.md

 	bundle install

-and then
+and then create the war file with the command:

 	warble

-To create the war file.
-This is easiest if you have rvm installed.

 #Organization

-The UI and backend Server are kept in corresponding directories.
-The top level directory contains the configuration required to build the war file.
+The UI and backend Server are kept in the obvious directories.
+The top level source directory contains the configuration files required to build the war file.
+Delivery of the configuration files is handled separately.

 # Configuration

+There are two configuration files for StudentDashboard.
+The configuration files will be read from the directory */usr/local/ctools/app/ctools/tl/home* or, if a file isn't there, from the *server/local* directory in the expanded war file directory.

+The file
-The ESB connection information must be supplied in the file server/spec/security.yaml.
-Copy the file server/spec/security.yaml.TEMPLATE and fill in the appropriate values.
+*security.yml* contains the ESB connection information.
+There are no appropriate defaults and it must be setup for each installation.
+Copy the file *security.yaml.TEMPLATE* and fill in values appropriate for your installation.

-The authn shortcut needs to be configured in the file server/local/local.yml.
+The file *studentdashboard.yml* contains values that may change from instance to instance but don't contain sensitive information.
+The values in it that are most likely to change change are: the ESB application id and the authn settings.
+The first identifies the information in the security file that will be used to connect to the ESB.
+The other values are for load testing and allow using a stub authentication service.
+See the yml file for details.

 ---
 This readme file is written with Markdown.